-As I’ve been getting more into Minimalism over the past year, questions inevitably pop up during the holidays: What can I get you for Christmas?
+As I’ve been getting more into Minimalism the past few years, questions inevitably pop up during the holidays: What can I get you for Christmas?
 Do you need anything?
 It can be a tough question.
 What do you buy a minimalist for Christmas?

 Maybe you’re struggling with a similar dilemma for the minimalist in your own life.
 This post is designed to help!
 Here is a list of 7 awesome gifts you can buy a minimalist for Christmas:

 - Something consumable.
 Minimalists love to eat and drink.
 Do some research and figure out their favorite thing to eat or drink, and get them that.
 Maybe it’s a batch of their favorite homemade cookies.
 Maybe it’s a favorite case of beer or bottle of wine.
 Maybe it’s a gift certificate to their favorite restaurant.
 Consumables are great gift ideas because they get enjoyed and don’t sit around in the garage.

 - Something experiential.
 Minimalists love to have fun and do meaningful activities.
 So, get them an experience for Christmas.
 Maybe it’s tickets to their favorite sports game or musical.
 Maybe it’s a pass to the movies or the local amusement park.
 Buy them something you can experience and share together.